axgao1/Final_Project_DK_AG/README.md

 Reviewing the rest of our control variables, we see that age is the biggest predictor in causes of mortality, especially since we limited it to population above 65.
 Having more old people leads to more deaths.

-# Limitations of our Study and Possible Extensions
+# Limitations of Our Study and Possible Extensions

 ## Missing data